Democrats Issue Warnings Against Viral Russia-Based Face-Morphing App

 FaceApp's terms of service states that it won't "rent or sell your information to third-parties outside FaceApp (or the group of companies of which FaceApp is a part) without your consent."

-But it's that parenthetical clause — giving leeway to an open-ended, "unidentified group of companies" — that raises a red flag for Liz O'Sullivan, a technologist at the Surveillance Technology Oversight Project and leaves the door open to another Cambridge Analytica-type scandal.
+But it's that parenthetical clause — giving leeway to an open-ended, unidentified "group of companies" — that raises a red flag for Liz O'Sullivan, a technologist at the Surveillance Technology Oversight Project and, she said, leaves the door open to another Cambridge Analytica-type scandal.

 "My impression of it honestly was shock that so many people were, in this climate, so willing to upload their picture to a seemingly unknown server without really understanding what that data would go to feed," she said.